opensafely/documentation/docs/ehrql-new-tutorial-1b.md

 ## Example dataset definition 1b: Adding an extra output column from a minimal data source

-By the end of this tutorial, you should to be able:
+By the end of this tutorial, you should be able to:

-* to retrieve additional data columns
+* retrieve additional data columns
-* to be able to explain to a novice what is involved in creating a `Dataset`
+* explain what is involved in creating a `Dataset`

 ### Full Example

 We will start with a similar dataset definition that we used in the previous example with the addition of an extra output column, for sex.

 ???+ example "Dataset definition: `1b_minimal_dataset_definition.py`"